Wouldn’t it be nice if you could budget without a lot of fuss? The 50/30/20 rule of thumb can help you do exactly that.

 - getting roommates (or more roommates)

-- renting out a room by the night on AirBnB to increase your income
+- renting out a room on AirBnB to increase your income

 - doing a side hustle

 - seeing if you qualify for any housing help